hotaru555/seminar-slides/slide.md

 Devietti et al. [2011] proposed RCDC to achieve deterministic parallelism on systems providing relaxed memory consistency models.

-- The execution of a round of quantums has two phases: the parallel phase and the commit phase.
+- The execution of a round of quantums has **two phases**: the parallel phase and the commit phase.
-- Each core saves all stores performed in the parallel phase of a quantum in its local buffer (and thus they are temporarily invisible to other cores).
+- Each core saves all stores performed in the **parallel phase** of a quantum in its **local buffer** (and thus they are temporarily invisible to other cores).
-- In the commit phase, each quantum in the round is serially committed in a deterministic order
+- In the commit phase, each quantum in the round is **serially committed** in a deterministic order

 hardware:  precise instruction counting and store data buffering.